Parks01/My-Survey/README.md

 **Description**

-This web page is dedicated to person that is trying to find the proper colege for there lifestyle.
+This web page is dedicated to person that is trying to find the proper college for there lifestyle.
 After you click the submit button below, you find your correct college match.

 **Copyright and License Information**